B-AROL-O/ARNEIS/docs/howto/howto-control-rpi-poweredup.md

 Repeat the steps for the second hub in the set.

-After all the checks are succesful, the app is ready and can be used to control the excavator and have hours of entertainment with the LEGO set.
+After all the checks are successful, the app is ready and can be used to control the excavator and have hours of entertainment with the LEGO set.

 ## Using Pybricks